martinemde/capissh/README.md

 ## About

-Capissh executes commands (and soon transfers) on remote servers in parallel.
+Capissh executes commands and file transfers on remote servers in parallel.

-Capissh will maintain open connections with servers it has seen when is is sensible to do so.
+Capissh will maintain open connections with servers it has seen when it is sensible to do so.
 When the batch size is not restricted, Capissh will maintain all connections, which greatly reduces connection overhead.
 Sets of commands are run in parallel on all servers within the batch.